MicrosoftDocs/azure-docs/articles/iot-edge/how-to-collect-and-transport-metrics.md

 # [IoT Hub](#tab/iothub)

 Sometimes it's necessary to ingest metrics though IoT Hub instead of sending them directly to Log Analytics.
 For example, when monitoring [IoT Edge devices in a nested configuration](tutorial-nested-iot-edge.md) where child devices have access only to the IoT Edge hub of their parent device.
-Another example is when deploying an IoT Edge device with outbound network access only to IoT Hub.
+Another example is when deploying an IoT Edge device with *outbound network access only* to IoT Hub.

 To enable monitoring in this scenario, the metrics-collector module can be configured to send metrics as device-to-cloud (D2C) messages via the edgeHub module.
 The capability can be turned on by setting the `UploadTarget` environment variable to `IoTMessage` in the collector [configuration](#metrics-collector-configuration).

 >[!TIP]
 >Remember to add an edgeHub route to deliver metrics messages from the collector module to IoT Hub.
 It looks like `FROM /messages/modules/replace-with-collector-module-name/* INTO $upstream`.

-This option does require [extra setup](how-to-collect-and-transport-metrics.md#sample-cloud-workflow) to deliver metrics messages arriving at IoT Hub to the Log Analytics workspace.
+This option does require extra setup, a cloud workflow, to deliver metrics messages arriving at IoT Hub to the Log Analytics workspace.
 Without this set up, the other portions of the integration such as [curated visualizations](how-to-explore-curated-visualizations.md) and [alerts](how-to-create-alerts.md) won't work.

 >[!NOTE]
 >Be aware of additional costs with this option.
 Metrics messages will count against your IoT Hub message quota.
 You will also be charged for Log Analytics ingestion and cloud workflow resources.